BiznetGIO/RESTKnot/docs/deploy.rst

   $ cockroach sql --insecure --database=knotdb < schema.sql

-Create the initial database on your local side, then update the corresponding playbook tasks to mach your initial database locations.
+Create the initial database on your local side, then update the corresponding playbook tasks to match your initial database locations.

 Prepare application configs
 ---------------------------

 You need :code:`servers.yml` and :code:`knot.conf`.

-:code:`servers.yml` contains list of your masters and slaves name, and :code:`knot.conf` serve as a configuration for you knot app.
+:code:`servers.yml` contains a list of your masters and slaves name, and :code:`knot.conf` serve as a configuration for your knot app.
 See more in examples `directory <https://github.com/BiznetGIO/RESTKnot/tree/master/docs/deploy/examples>`_.

 Prepare the docker-compose